Bibliome/alvisnlp/docs/reference/module/MergeSections.md

 </div>
 <div class="param-type">Type: <a href="../converter/java.lang.String" class="converter">String</a>
 </div>
 Text to insert between the contents of concatenated fragments.
-If <a href="#fragmentLayerName" class="param">fragmentLayerName</a> is not set, then this parameter is ignored.
+If <a href="#fragmentLayer" class="param">fragmentLayer</a> is not set, then this parameter is ignored.

 <h3 id="removeSections" class="param">removeSections</h3>